Every year, one in five households will face the problem of bed bugs.

 Unfortunately, as international travel and globalization have continued, the spread of bed bugs has become more and more pervasive.
 Bed bug infestations are now a problem in many corners of the globe, leaving homeowners searching for effective treatments.

-In this article, we will walk you through everything you need to know about several common natural bed bug remedies.
+In this article, we will walk you through everything you need to know about several common natural bed bug remedies and answer the age old question of "Does peroxide kill bed bugs?"
 We'll talk about their pros and cons and whether or not they will be effective in reading your house of bed bugs.

 Natural Bed Bug Remedies